wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_location.md

 # Test basic configuration - Location
 ## Overview

-Check if `wazuh-logcollector`, or `wazuh-agent` in Windows agent, allows valid `location` values for log monitoring.
+Check if `wazuh-logcollector` or `wazuh-agent` in Windows agent, allows valid `location` values for log monitoring.

 ## Objective

 - To confirm Wazuh allows all possible `location` valid values.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to set configuration.

 ## General info